FACTBOX-Shell oil heist: the story so far

 Among the 14 men charged, there are 11 Singaporeans and three Vietnamese.

-Eight of the Singaporeans were employees of Shell Eastern Petroleum (Pte) Ltd, the Singapore subsidiary of Royal Dutch Shell Plc, while two others worked for Sentek Marine & Trading Pte, one of Singapore’s biggest marine fuel suppliers.
+Eight of the Singaporeans were employees of Shell Eastern Petroleum (Pte) Ltd, the Singapore subsidiary of Royal Dutch Shell Plc, while two others worked for Sentek Marine & Trading Pte Ltd, one of Singapore’s biggest marine fuel suppliers.

-Sentek Marine said the suspects were its marketing and operations manager and a cargo officer.
-The cargo officer is accused in court documents of receiving stolen goods on a Singapore-owned and -flagged ship, Sentek 26.
+According to an internal memo to all employees from Sentek Marine’s Managing Director Pai Keng Pheng on January 13, Sentek has terminated the employment of the two, Marketing and Operations Manager Benny Ng Hock Teck and Cargo Officer Alan Tan Cheng Chuan.

+The investigation found that one of two vessels used to transport the stolen oil products was Sentek 26, which is managed by Sentek Marine & Trading.

-The other Singaporean worked for Intertek, a British-listed company specializing in quality and quantity assurance, including for fuel products.
+The other Singaporean charged worked for Intertek, a British-listed company specializing in quality and quantity assurance, including for fuel products.
+The 51-year-old has been granted bail, which was set at S$30,000.

 The court documents list thefts on several dates going back to July 2017, many of which happened during the refinery’s normal working hours and involved millions of dollars’ worth of gasoil.